-Singular's Agency Portal is currently in a closed beta program with select agencies.
+Singular's Agency account is currently a beta program with select agencies.
 The main function of the Agency Account is to allow agencies to have one login to create tracking links, set up postbacks, and see attributed installs for campaigns they run with partners who are integrated with Singular.

 This guide is for agencies who have access to it.
 If you would like to be considered for access, contact Singular.